 The guitar’s finish seals and protects the quality of the wood.
 It can make it less prone to warping, help the tone wood retain its musical tone, and offer some resistance to bumps and scratches.

 If you’re considering refinishing your guitar but don’t know where to begin, here’s a handy tutorial.

 The Full Scoop on Nitro Lacquer Finish

 A nitro lacquer finish has some big advantages.
 First, its beautiful, mirror-like gloss.
 If you’ve ever seen a guitar that looks like it shines in the light, it’s likely to be nitro.
-This also enhances the color quite a bit.
+It also enhances the color quite a bit.

-Here’s an example of a Gibson with a nitro lacquer finish so you can see it in all its glory!
+Here’s an example of a Gibson with a nitro lacquer finish, so you can see it in all its glory!

 Secondly, nitro doesn’t change the guitar’s tone.
 It’s an airy finish that allows the guitar’s original sound to come through, while still protecting the wood.

 So, why are we looking at alternatives if nitro is great?

 The Disadvantages of Nitro Lacquer On a Guitar

 Well, this eye-catching finish has some significant disadvantages.
 For luthiers, the pros may outweigh the cons.
 But for everyday guitarists who want to refinish their guitar, there are downsides.